whewatt-pivotal/LearningDocker/README.md

 The included Dockerfile pulls the latest centos image, installs Spring XD (including dependencies) and starts the XD singlenode.

-To invoke from the directory where Dockerfile is located: docker build -t <tagname> .
+To invoke from the directory where Dockerfile is located:\n docker build -t \e<tagname\e> .

-For example
+For example:\n
   docker build -t whewatt/centosspringxd .